munificent/craftinginterpreters/book/resolving-and-binding.md

 throw out a bunch of mostly-fine code.

-Instead, we'll store the resolution in a way that makes the most out of our existing Environment structure.
+Instead, we'll store the resolution in a way that makes the most out of our existing Environment class.
 Recall how the accesses of `a` are interpreted in the problematic example:

 <img src="image/resolving-and-binding/environment-3.png" alt="An empty environment for showA()'s body linking to the previous two. 'a' is resolved in the global environment." />